The granite cliffs along the East side of the East Carson River beyond "Shark Fin" from the Pacific Crest Trail

 View East Hiking East

-As we finish our loop around the West flank of Boulder Peak we climb East up the channel on the South flank of Boulder Peak up until we get a glimpse over the treetops across the gorge of the East Carson River at the mountain rising from its Eastern Shore.
+As we finish our loop around the West flank of Boulder Peak we climb East up a channel on the South flank of Boulder Peak up until we get a glimpse over the treetops across the gorge of the East Carson River at the mountain rising from its Eastern Shore.

 East Carson River from South flank of Boulder Peak.